About Jacob Molyneux, senior editor/blog editor

 According to the authors of “Preventing Falls and Fall-Related Injuries at Home“—the latest in our ongoing series of articles and videos, Supporting Family Caregivers: No Longer Home Alone—the need for better education and resources on such topics is widespread among family caregivers:

 “In a national survey of caregivers who provide unpaid care to a relative or friend, 46% reported they assisted with medical and nursing tasks.
 Of these, 43% said such help involved the use of assistive mobility devices, such as walkers or canes.
-Almost half of family caregivers are […]
+Almost half of family caregivers are also known […]

 A Dream of Horses: An Aging Veteran’s Healing Encounter